ngxp/store-service/README.md

 })
 ```

-The `MockStore` class has a `dispatchedActions` property which is an array of dispatched actions.
-The last dispatched action is added at the end.
+The `MockStore` class has a `dispatchedActions` property which is an array of all dispatched actions.
+The last dispatched action is appended at the end.

 ```ts
 const lastDispatchedAction = mockStore.dispatchedActions[mockStore.dispatchedActions.length - 1];